Pack These Camping Essentials & Rest Easy…

 Sleeping bags go with camping like peanut butter goes with jelly.

-Worst case, if your sleeping bag is overkill on a hot night, you can always sleep on top of it.
+Worst case, if it’s overkill, you can always sleep on top of it.

-Then if you get cold, quickly slip inside.
+Then if you get cold, quickly slip back inside.

 I recommend investing in a warm one instead of suffering the frustrations of a cheap one.